 – – – – –

-Chris left our district to become an Assistant Superintendent in West Vancouver… a huge loss to us!
+Originally posted: February 15th, 2007Reflection upon re-reading and re-posting: Chris left our district to become an Assistant Superintendent in West Vancouver… a huge loss to us!
 I had posted on a position in his school and went to the interview on the day after he announced that he was leaving.
 I walked into the office and an elderly teacher came in and spoke to one of the VP’s.
 She said, “I know!
 We just won’t hand in our marks and we can all force Chris to stay back… he just can’t go!”
 He is missed!
 I would have taken that job if Chris wasn’t leaving.
+On a personal note, I have been better at seeking out help, Twitter has been wonderful in this regard!
+I even spoke of global tech support from Derrall Garrison in this Slideshare presentation of Brave New World-Wide-Web.
+We are living in an ever-shrinking world and asking for help can extend far beyond what was possible before I developed my digital network.
+Also, things have changed… now I must create more mentorship opportunities since I no longer have my own class to work with.
+I must say that I am VERY impressed with the enthusiasm of the teachers in my new school and plan on sharing some of the very cool things happening online at our school these days.
+I will do this soon… but for now, I have a lot of posts to re-read and reflect on. |

-One comment on “ASK [for help] and Ye Shall Receive, SEEK [the right questions] and Ye Shall Find [the right answers].
+One comment on “ASK [for help] and Ye Shall Receive, SEEK [the right questions] and Ye Shall Find [the right answers].”

 Comments are closed.